satishprasad1998/Artistic-style-transffer-using-Pytorch/README.md

 2. you can download the image file from below link: for style image -> 'https://drive.google.com/file/d/1tR9fc6IwfKp0pPwG1U718mjdnsaNcUxo/view?usp=sharing' for content image -> 'https://drive.google.com/file/d/1SdXVdQlXss2i3GixuCkxeTcyo9ZoW-b1/view?usp=sharing'
+3. In image loading section (cell 25)  give the path of the image where image is located

 Rest code will run with no issue